dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah I agree um so I
+yes I agree so I
 think that about wraps it up for me I don't know if you have any other questions there anything you want to